lebsockdeborah/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing is overlooked.
 Finally, don't be afraid to ask for help or advice from others in the industry.
 There is always something new to learn, so be open to growth and improvement.

+# 2024-02-09
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Steve Jobs.
+This quote emphasizes that in programming, as in design, striving for simplicity in code can lead to more robust, maintainable, and scalable solutions.
+It reminds us to avoid unnecessary complexity and over-engineering, to write clean, concise code that others can easily understand and modify.
+Additionally, it highlights the importance of breaking down complex problems into simpler components before tackling them with code.

+In practice, this might mean choosing straightforward algorithms, using established patterns and libraries, and consistently following good coding practices like DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid).
+The ability to distill complex logic into simple, readable code is a hallmark of a skilled programmer.